-He began 2010 with the Las Vegas 51s of the AAA Pacific Coast League, where he hit .303/.360/.639 with 31 home runs, 32 doubles and 79 RBI in his first 95 games.
+He began 2010 back with the 51s, where he hit .303/.360/.639 with 31 home runs, 32 doubles and 79 RBI in his first 95 games.
 He was leading the PCL in homers and among the top 10 in doubles, RBI and slugging.
-He was then called up to Toronto to make his major league debut in August of 2010.
-In his first game on August 7, he hit the first pitch he saw from Tampa Bay Rays starter James Shields for a home run in the 2nd inning, then added another long ball off Dale Thayer in the 6th and had two other hits, one of them a double, in one of the greatest major league debuts ever.
+He was called up to Toronto to make his major league debut in August 2010.
+In his first game, August 7, he hit the first pitch he saw from Tampa Bay Rays starter James Shields for a home run in the 2nd inning, then added another long ball off Dale Thayer in the 6th and had two other hits, one of them a double, in one of the greatest major league debuts ever.
 He was only the 5th player in history to hit two homers in his first game, and the 107th to homer in his first at-bat; the combination of 4 hits and 2 homers was unprecedented (the 4 hits in his debut tied an American League record, as did his 3 extra-base hits).
 The Blue Jays hit 8 homers that day in a 17-11 win over the Rays.
 He was named MVP of the 2010 Pacific Coast League, the second straight Las Vegas player so honored (following Randy Ruiz).
-He didn't do so well in his other appearances during the season, hitting .143 overall in 11 games with no other extra-base hits.
+He did not do so well in his big league maiden voyage, hitting .143 overall in 11 games with no other extra-base hits.

-After 2010 starting catcher John Buck left via free agency, Arencibia was handed the starting catching job for the Jays in 2011.
+After starting catcher John Buck left via free agency, Arencibia was handed the starting catching job for the Jays in 2011.
 He struggled with the bat in spring training, but his Opening Day performance against the Minnesota Twins on April 1 reminded everyone of his great major league debut: he hit a pair of homers, off Carl Pavano and Dusty Hughes, and added a two-run triple to drive in five runs as the Jays crushed the Twins, 13-3.
-He played 129 games, with only a .219 average, but compensated for the low batting average with good power, hitting 20 homers and 23 RBI, driving in 78 runs.
-However, his K/W ratio of 133 to 36 was another cause for concern, as he ended up with a dismal on-base percentage of .282.
+He played 129 games, with only a .219 average, but compensated for the low batting average with good power, hitting 20 doubles and 23 homers, driving in 78 runs.
+His K/BB ratio of 133 to 36 was another cause for concern, as he finished with a dismal on-base percentage of .282.
 His 12 passed balls were second in the 2011 AL, less than half of leader Jarrod Saltalamacchia (who had the disadvantage of catching knuckleballer Tim Wakefield).
 He also tied Carlos Santana for 9th in the league in whiffs.
-He slugged .438 thanks to the homers for an OPS+ of 90.
-Still, his performance was good enough to land him a spot on the 2011 Topps All-Star Rookie Team.
+He slugged .438, thanks to the homers, for an OPS+ of 90.
+His performance was good enough to land him on the 2011 Topps All-Star Rookie Team.

 - 2010 MVP Pacific Coast League Las Vegas 51s